akshagu/simple_cross/README.md

     PX: positive double precision value (7.5 format)

-Outputs:
+Outputs:<br/><br/>
     A list of strings of space separated values that show the result of the action (if any).
 The number of values is determined by the result type and have the following format:

     RESULT OID [SYMBOL [SIDE] (FILL_QTY | OPEN_QTY) (FILL_PX | ORD_PX)]